Gourieff/sd-webui-reactor-force/README.md

 ## ComfyUI

 You can use ReActor with ComfyUI.<br>
-For the installation instruction follow the [ReActor Node repo](https://github.com/Gourieff/comfyui-reactor-node)
+For the installation instruction follow the [ReActor Node repo](https://github.com/Gourieff/ComfyUI-ReActor)

 ## Disclaimer

 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.

-The developers of this software are aware of its possible unethical applicaitons and are committed to take preventative measures against them.
+The developers of this software are aware of its possible unethical application and are committed to take preventative measures against them.
 We will continue to develop this project in the positive direction while adhering to law and ethics.

 Users of this software are expected to use this software responsibly while abiding the local law.
 If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online. **Developers and Contributors of this software are not responsible for actions of end-users.**